emustudio/edigen/README.md

 Edigen is a command-line tool which generates Java source code of an emulator and disassembler from a text file in a specific format.

 Writing disassemblers and emulator instruction decoders by hand is tedious and error-prone.
 The code is often unreadable and unmaintainable. *Edigen* takes a file containing instruction formats, operation codes, mnemonics and instruction semantics as an input.
-It generates Java classes compatible with [emuStudio](http://github.com/vbmacher/emuStudio) platform, i.e. implementing interfaces from [emuLib](http://github.com/vbmacher/emuLib).
+It generates Java classes compatible with the [emuStudio](http://github.com/vbmacher/emuStudio) platform, i.e. implementing interfaces from [emuLib](http://github.com/vbmacher/emuLib).

 At this stage, only the disassembler generator is being implemented.